Call us now

 Menopause, Weight Gain, and Replacement Hormone Therapy

 Due to changes in hormone levels, there is a chance of weight increase with the onset of menopause.
 Menopause symptoms include vaginal dryness, insomnia, dry skin, hot flashes, and bladder issues.
-One can undertake hormone replacement therapy or hormone therapy (HRT) to alleviate these symptoms.
+One can undertake hormone replacement therapy (HRT) or hormone therapy to alleviate these symptoms.

 What is Replacement Therapy for Hormones?